 What is the ideal calcium hardness level for a swimming pool?

 With the ratio concept in mind, the ideal calcium hardness level is whatever allows you to maintain LSI balance year-round in your pool.
 In warmer climates, the number will be lower.
 In colder climates, it will be higher.
-Because every area is different, a better way to think of this is by water temperature, so refer to the chart above to find parameters that work for you.
-Try to stay within those targets while maintaining LSI balance.

 What is the ideal total alkalinity level for a swimming pool?

 Use the calcium hardness to total alkalinity ratio (CH: TA) as a reminder to have a lower TA in certain pools, but simultaneously have higher calcium hardness to offset it.
 If you do, containing pH will be easier (because the pH ceiling will be lower).
-Maintaining LSI will also be easier, because you have a strong foundation of calcium hardness in your water, and it won't change easily.
+Maintaining LSI will also be easier because you have a strong foundation of calcium hardness in your water, and it won't change easily.
 It works phenomenally well.

 1 At this point, we are smiling about this.
 It reminds us of how knowledge and wisdom were passed down through generations prior to recorded history being written.
 We never knew Dr. McNamara, and as far as our online searches have gone, we cannot even prove he existed.
 But we heard about him from one of our commercial dealers–a very credible source–who relayed the information he learned first-hand many years ago.
 Because of the lack of published documentation, what we are sharing today is based on our own experience in the field, trying different things with various customers, and tracking the results.
 The results speak for themselves, and this concept has proven to be true and effective.
 So here's to you, Dr. McNamara.
 Thank you for sharing this idea with others, because now we know about it and can share it with the world.
 We pride ourselves on vetting information and citing/crediting our sources.
 But in this case, we thank Tom Carrico for sharing it with us, and we credit Dr. McNamara for the concept.